hofstadter-io/cuetorials.com/content/overview/expressions.md

 Cue has the typical math operations for numbers.
 Multiplication also works for strings and lists.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/overview/expressions/math-ops.html" lhsTitle="math-ops.cue"
+  file1="code/overview/expressions/math-ops.html" title1="math-ops.cue" play1="true"
-  rhsPath="code/overview/expressions/math-ops-out.html" rhsTitle="cue eval math-ops.cue"
+  file2="code/overview/expressions/math-ops-out.html" title2="cue eval math-ops.cue"
 >}}

 Additional math operations can be found in the Cue's